Resilient Earth Radio

 Ocean Conservation Research is focused on understanding the energy and noise impacts of the industrialization of the ocean, and its consequences on marine life.
 They engage in marine biological and technological research based on conservation priorities.
 They use the products of this research to inform the policies and practice of the public, industry, and lawmakers so that we may all become stewards of the sea.

 Michael is an acoustician and naturalist by trade and a musician by avocation, he has written and spoken about marine bio-acoustics and the impacts ocean noise pollution on marine life since 1992, presenting in national and regional hearings, National/Int’l TV, radio and news publications, as well as museums, schools, and universities.
-His understanding of both physics and biology has proven invaluable in court testimony and legal briefs, defending the environment against the dangers of human generated noise in the sea.
+His understanding of both physics and biology has proven invaluable in court testimony and legal briefs, defending the environment aga

 Planet Centric Media (non-profit)